CBD Concentrates: The Complete Guide to CBD Extracts and Extraction Methods

 CBD Isolate

-CBD isolate is the purest form of CBD — 99%+ pure cannabidiol with no other cannabinoids, terpenes or compounds.
-It is ideal if you want precise dosage and prefer to avoid THC entirely.
+CBD isolate is the purest form of CBD: 99%+ pure cannabidiol with no other cannabinoids, terpenes or compounds.
+It is ideal if you want precise control and prefer to avoid THC entirely.

-CBD extracts are versatile and can be used in various ways.
-Here is how to consume and use them.
+CBD concentrates and extracts can be enjoyed in several ways.
+Here is how to use them.

 Vaporisation (Dabbing)